zeyuanxuan/lisa-leap/README.md

     * `bkg_pct` (float, optional): The fraction of the background wide field binaries population to simulate (e.g., 0.01 for 1%).
 Default is `0.01`.
     * `tobs_yr` (float, optional): Observation time in years used for SNR calculation.
 Default is `10.0`.
 * **Output**:
     * A list of generated binary systems.
-Each element is formatted strictly as: `[label, m1, m2, a, e, Dl, snr, metadata_dict]`.
+Each element is formatted as: `[label, m1, m2, a, e, Dl, snr, metadata_dict]`.
 The `metadata_dict` preserves the detailed physical origin (e.g., specific globular cluster names) under the `'source_label'` key.

 **Example:**
 ```python